AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 ## Introduction

 Welcome to the Microsoft Student Accelerator Australia  2020 bootcamp on AI and Analytics.
 This module hopes to teach you the fundamental ideas behind Machine Learning and give you a picture of what it looks like to use Machine Learning and why it's useful.
 Machine learning is one of the emerging technologies which has the power to change the world and we would like to enable everyone to harness it power.
-Hence, in this bootcamp students from all background on how to get started with Machine Learning.
+Hence, in this bootcamp, students from all background will be taught on how to get started with Machine Learning.

 ### Low/No code Approach
 For those who don't have any prior coding experience, we will be leveraging Azure Machine Learning Studio to create a Machine Learning model without writing any code.
-The Designer tool in ML Studio enables such to develop our project by dragging and dropping appropriate layers.
+The Designer tool in ML Studio enables us to develop our project by dragging and dropping appropriate layers.

 ### Coding Approach